 Navigate to the More Options > Settings menu.

-There are a variety of settings for Facebook here.
-At the bottom of the screen you can find the option for Continous Streaming.
+At the bottom of the screen is the option for Continuous Streaming.

 Toggling this settings on will allow your stream to stay live for a long of time.